aaronaira/next-auth-example-mongodbadapter/README.md

       },
 ```

-you can also pass the email via credentials, like so:
+you can also pass the email via credentials:

 ```javascript
 async authorize(credentials, req) {